The specter of Budapest Memorandum hangs over Ukrainian negotiations, darkens the future of global security

 He has since, however, acknowledged, that it “might happen that there will be no negotiations.
 It might happen.”

-After the last round of the Ukrainian–Russia peace negotiations held on 29 March, members of the Ukrainian delegation acknowledged that they were ready to provide concessions in order to halt the war.
-The Ukrainian side is ready to renounce the country’s bid to join NATO and to establish the status of a neutral country.
-As President Zelenskyy explained, that initiative should be held to a vote in a nation-wide referendum.
+A week in war often changes landscapes completely.
+When peace negotiations between Ukraine and Russia were held in Turkey on Tuesday, 29 March, members of the Ukrainian delegation signaled that concessions from their side could be forthcoming.
+A framework was proposed in which the country would acquire a status of neutrality, thus renouncing its bid to join NATO, a stipulation long demanded by Moscow.
+This neutrality would come in exchange for security guarantees from third-party countries.

-However, the guarantees, either bilateral or multilateral, would entail a commitment from agreed parties to uphold the sovereignty and security of Ukraine should it come under attack in the future.
+These guarantees, either bilateral or multilateral, would entail a commitment from agreed parties to uphold the sovereignty and security of Ukraine should it come under attack in the future

 While on Wednesday, German Chancellor Olaf Scholz apparently informed President Volodymyr Zelenskyy that Germany would indeed be willing to assume the role of security guarantor for Ukraine, though it was unclear whether this assurance would include military support as well.